Jim Joy

 Jim Joy (born April 18, 1977) is an American politician serving in the Minnesota House of Representatives since 2023.
 A member of the Republican Party of Minnesota, Joy represents District 4B in northwestern Minnesota, which includes the cities of Detroit Lakes and Dilworth and parts of Becker and Clay Counties.

 Early life, education and career

 Joy was born and grew up in Detroit Lakes, Minnesota.
 He has served as a volunteer firefighter and on the police reserve.
 Joy was on the Hawley, Minnesota, City Council for two years and served as mayor for six years.

 Minnesota House of Representatives

+Joy was elected to the Minnesota House of Representatives in 2022.
+He first ran after legislative redistricting and after 11-term DFL incumbent Paul Marquart announced he would not seek reelection.